isomerpages/nlb-biblioasia/_holding-area/Portugal's Linguistic Legacy in Southeast Asia.md

 The Portuguese subsequently settled in Dili, on Timor, in 1769.
 To ensure their safety, in 1859, the Portuguese sold their nominal rights over their other settlements in Flores and Solor in exchange for the Dutch recognition of East Timor as belonging to Portugal.
 This agreement led to a new wave of migration. *Moradores* (inhabitants) from Flores settled in Sikka while those from Solor moved to Bidau, in the suburbs of Dili.
 Each spoke its own variant of Portuguese creole, although only the latter is documented.
 As these creoles came into contact with local languages such as Tetum or with more normative versions of Portuguese, they were gradually phased out.
 The Solor variant was similar to Papia Kristang and Macanese creole (the creole that developed in Macau), which suggests that it was either derived from one of them or from a common ancestor.[^19]

+#### **Burma and Siam Creoles**

+Little is known about the Burma creole in Myanmar and the Siam creole in Thailand.
+There are no surviving examples of the two creoles, only European accounts that these existed.

+In Burma (now Myanmar), the Eurasian community lived in the southern region of Tanintharyi.They were called the Bayingyi, a derivation of the Arabic *Feringi* (anglicised as “Frank”), which means “foreigner”.
+Their descendants, who now mainly reside in the Sagaing region in northern Myanmar, are culturally Burmese and are only distinguished by their religion– Catholicism.

+In Thailand, the creole is supposed to have emerged in Ayutthaya and, after its fall in 1767, in present-day Bangkok.
+As in Burma, the people of Portuguese descent became integrated into Thai society.[^20]

+#### **Timor Leste**

+The linguistic situation in Timor Leste today is complex and understudied.
+The territory has 31 ethno-linguistic groups and 46 “kingdoms”.[^21] Timor Leste represents an exception to the decline of Portuguese influence in Southeast Asia.
+Here, the Portuguese language (not a creole), as well as Catholicism, was used by educated elites to resist the annexation by Indonesia in 1974.
+After Timor Leste gained independence in 2002, both the Portuguese language and Catholicism were used as a means for fostering national unity among the many loose and decentralised ethnic groups and languages.

+Besides Portuguese, the other official language of East Timor is Tetum.
+Tetum is not usually considered to be a creole; like Malay, it is categorised as an Austronesian language.
+It has, however, been largely influenced by the Portuguese lexicon and grammar, although Tetum itself has great internal variation.[^22] For historical reasons, Tetum Prasa (“Tetum of the City”), the variety spoken in Díli, is heavily influenced by Portuguese, both lexically and structurally.
+The written version of Tetum Prasa, used in newspapers, is known as Tetunguês (a portmanteau of “Tetum” and “Portuguese”).

+As this brief survey demonstrates, while Portugal’s legacy in Southeast Asia most clearly manifests in language, there are also other vestiges.
+The development of different Eurasian groups and the situation in Timor Leste show that Portugal’s social and cultural legacy, which transcends language and involves other important identity traits, sometimes matters even more.[^23]

+Like all other European colonial conquests, the Portuguese venture into Southeast Asia was often a violent and unethical one.
+The legacies of colonialism, imperialism, euro-centrism and the “universal” values of Enlightenment have been interrogated in postcolonial studies.
+However, we cannot change history; we can only learn from past mistakes and work towards a better and more ethical present and future.
+In a world that is becoming increasingly globalised, culturally homogeneous and, at the same time, politically polarised, it is important that we celebrate diversity and do not let the past die out.